Search Our Site

 Botox

-The first neuro-modulator to be approved by the FDA, Botox has been safely used for over 20 years now and has always enjoyed at least 80 percent of the market worldwide.
-For a very long time, this was the only brand available, and because it has been around for so long, it’s been subjected to many, many studies.
-It’s been approved for many medical uses beyond wrinkle relaxation, including migraine treatment, sweating reduction for hyperhidrosis patients, and muscle spasm treatments3.
-Botox is manufactured by Allergan4, makers of the Juvederm family of products.
+The first neuromodulator prescription medicine to be approved by the FDA, Botox has been safely used for over 20 years now and has always enjoyed at least 80 percent of the market worldwide.
+For a very long time, Botox Cosmetic was the only brand available, and because it has been around for so long, it’s been subjected to many, many clinical trials and is highly effective at treating moderate to severe frown lines, crow’s feet, forehead lines, and other dynamic wrinkles.
+It’s been approved for many medical uses beyond wrinkle relaxation, including migraine treatment, sweating reduction for hyperhidrosis patients, and muscle spasms.
+Botox is manufactured by Allergan, makers of the Juvederm family of products.

 Learn More